 Why 4.5 miles and 45# minimum weight?

-Because when this ruck was founded by then Senior Airman Alan McMurray the number of casualties converted into meters equaled 4.2miles.
+When this ruck was founded by then Senior Airman Alan McMurray the number of casualties converted into meters equaled 4.2miles.
 However, for the 2014 MOTF he rounded this off to 4.5 miles on the route.
-This is a little bit further that lost soldiers then, but we figure for the what will be known from this point forward “The Alan McMurray MOTF Founders Ruck” or in short MOTF, we would always keep this distance.
-However, since then, unfortunately, those numbers have increased according to Defense.gov and as of 13 Jan 2020, America has lost 7,033 men and women military and civilian contractors during OIF, OND, OEF, OIR, and OFS.
+However, each year the causualties increse.
+According to Defense.gov and as of 13 Jan 2020, America lost 7,033 men and women military and civilian contractors during OIF, OND, OEF, OIR, and OFS.
 Also not to be forgotten are the wounded, for when that happens a piece of them will always be left behind.
 It’s a staggering number of 53,085 that have been wounded in action and we will make sure their sacrifice will also not be forgotten.

 The 45 lb minimum weight is approximately the minimum weight one must carry while deployed.